 Linda earned a Bachelor of Journalism with a concentration in broadcast and a doctorate in higher education administration with a specialization in community college leadership from The University of Texas at Austin.
 Her Master of Arts in Interdisciplinary Studies degree is from The University of Texas at Brownsville.

 Courtney Adkins is CCCSE’s Associate Director of Publications.
-She supervises CCCSE’s survey operations, supports CCCSE’s general operations, writes for publication, and manages all publications and website content for CCCSE.
+She supervises CCCSE’s survey operations, supports CCCSE’s general operations, writes for publication, and manages all publication and website content for CCCSE.
 In addition, she represents CCCSE at various national conferences and workshops.
 Courtney previously served as College Liaison and Survey Operations Coordinator at CCCSE.

 Courtney holds a bachelor’s degree in English education and a master’s in English literature from the University of Louisiana at Monroe.
 She earned a doctorate in English literature from the University of Louisiana at Lafayette.
 While in graduate school, she taught as an adjunct faculty member at South Louisiana Community College.
 Before coming to CCCSE, Courtney taught full time at Baton Rouge Community College and also taught part time at Southern University.
 She has also taught as an adjunct faculty member at Austin Community College.

 Mike Bohlig is CCCSE’s Associate Director of Research.
 Mike has a Ph.D. in Educational Psychology with an emphasis on tests and measurement and with expertise in psychometrics, item response theory, structural equation modeling and longitudinal data analysis.
 He has extensive experience in applied statistical research in the areas of epidemiology, community-based clinical trials in behavioral research, and pharmaceutical clinical trials which provides him with an excellent understanding and knowledge as well as extensive skills in conducting rigorous scientifically-based research.

 Dr. Bohlig supervises the Research and Data Analysis team which is responsible for data management and reporting for CCCSE’s three national surveys.
 He is also responsible for psychometric analysis of CCCSE’s instruments and statistical analysis of CCCSE’s extensive data base on over one million community college students.

-He has a B.A. from Rice University and an M.A. from The University of Texas at Austin.
+Chris has a B.A. from Rice University and an M.A. from The University of Texas at Austin.

 Emilio Delboy is CCCSE’s Survey Operations Coordinator.
 In this role, he oversees the survey operations team and helps colleges through the survey administration process and in working with their results.
-Prior to joining the Center, he worked in recruitment for the CUNY Start Program at the Borough of Manhattan Community College as part of a random assignment study to evaluate the program’s impact.
+Prior to joining CCCSE, he worked for the CUNY Start program at the Borough of Manhattan Community College as part of a random assignment study team to evaluate the program’s impact.
 Before this, Emilio worked in field research for a statewide health survey and in data collection at the University of Wisconsin-Madison, where he also earned a B.A. in Political Science.
 Emilio also holds a master’s degree in educational psychology from the University of Texas at Austin.

-Alicia Garza is the Business Manager for the Center.
+Alicia Garza is the Business Manager for CCCSE.
 Previously she has worked for the University of Texas in the Office of the Dean of Students and in Executive Education in the Red McCombs School of Business.
 Additionally, she has taught American history, contributed to The New Handbook of Texas, and organized fund raisers for her favorite charities.

-Alicia earned her M.A. in history at The University of Texas&nmdash;Pan American and her M.B.A. in finance is from St. Edward’s University.
+Alicia earned her M.A. in history at The University of Texas—Pan American and her M.B.A. in finance is from St. Edward’s University.

 During her free time Alicia enjoys gardening, hiking and martial arts.

-Coral Noonan-Terry is the Program Manager of Special Projects at the Center.
-Prior to joining the Center, she was the Vice President and Dean of the Roueche Graduate Center at National American University (NAU), overseeing NAU’s master’s programs.
+Coral Noonan-Terry is the Program Manager of Special Projects at CCCSE.
+Prior to joining CCCSE, she was the Vice President and Dean of the Roueche Graduate Center at National American University (NAU), overseeing NAU’s master’s programs.
 She also served as the Interim Director, Associate Director, and Conference and Partnership Coordinator at the National Institute for Staff and Organizational Development (NISOD).
 Under her leadership, NISOD’s Conference was the largest conference to focus on community college issues in the country for six years consecutively.
 She directed the Technology Leadership Academy, a Preparing Tomorrow’s Teachers to Use Technology Catalyst grant.
 Under her leadership, the Technology Leadership Academy was recognized as a model online learning community by the U.S. Distance Education Report.